yugr/DirtyPad/README.md

 # What's this?

-StackWipe is a proof-of-concept tool which tries to provoke errors on read overflows in structure fields (something that existing tools e.g. AddressSanitizer are not capable of).
+DirtyPad is a proof-of-concept tool which tries to provoke errors on read overflows in structure fields (something that existing tools e.g. AddressSanitizer are not capable of).